Rouble firms, Russian stocks extend slide in volatile trade | Business

 - Russian Federation

+By 0956 GMT, the rouble was 2.2% stronger against the dollar at 93.89, clipping 92.51 earlier in the session, a mark close to its strongest since March 1.
+"In the conditions of continuing capital controls and the absence of serious sanctions tightening, the exchange rate could slowly continue strengthening towards 90," said Dmitry Polevoy, head of investment at Locko-Invest.

-It had gained 2.5% to trade at 102.39 versus the euro , having briefly touched 97.50, a one-month high.
+The rouble had gained 1.8% to trade at 102.92 versus the euro, having briefly touched 97.50, a one-month high.
 Offshore, the rouble was trading at around 98 to the greenback.

+Investors are keeping an eye on the outcome of peace talks between Russia and Ukraine that may get underway in Turkey on Tuesday.
+STOCKS STRUGGLE

 Russia has demonstrated that it can continue to service foreign currency debt in recent weeks, but that ability will be tested once more on Monday, with Russia scheduled to pay a $102 million coupon on a Eurobond due in 2035.